gerikzatorski/Baxter-Checkers-ME495_2016/README.md

   9. Now that Baxter has completed his move he will wait for a new move from the human user, and the entire process is repeated again.

 ### Hardware Components
-  1. The [Baxter] robot by rethinkrobotics
+  1. The [Baxter] robot by rethinkrobotics<br>
   2. A checker board and sufficiently large playing pieces with known dimensions.
-Note, A customized board and set of pieces was created for this project.
+Note, A customized board and set of pieces was created for this project.<br>
 -> insert picture of board with pieces

 ### Software Components